Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

     ![Stacks](media/stacks.png)

-**Usage:**

-The following example illustrates how to draw a BevelledCube.
+The following example illustrates how to draw a `BevelledCube`.
    ```csharp
    PrimitiveVisual _primitiveVisual = new PrimitiveVisual();
    _primitiveVisual.Shape = PrimitiveVisualShapeType.BevelledCube;